Research Scholars - Hawaiʻi

 - Minimize pollutants from reaching the ocean

-- Remove invasive algae
+- Identifying native vs. invasive algae

 - Assess the health of the reef at Waimānalo using transect survey methods

-- Learn coral transplantation techniques
+- Learn coral restoration transplantation techniques

-- Map with ArcGIS
+- 3DMap with ArcGIS

 Kumu Kimeona Kane